smdeepaksharma/Android-/CampusJobs/README.md

 <img src="/CampusJobs/screenshots/login.png" height="400px" width="250px"/>     <img src="/CampusJobs/screenshots/register.png" height="400px" width="250px"/>    <img src="/CampusJobs/screenshots/joblisting.png" height="400px" width="250px"/>

 2. Search job
-Using the serach option in the home screen you can either search by Job Title or by Department or both.
+Using the search option in the home screen you can either search by Job Title or by Department or both.
 If no matching jobs are found, all the jobs will be displayed to the user.

 3. View job description